ZakirG/LibreOffice-fork/_docs-added-by-zakir/implementation-phases-feature-1.md

 - Include proper outputs for all resource IDs and ARNs that the Next.js app will need
 - Add validation for required variables and proper resource dependencies

+Note: No Cognito User Pool needed since we're using Clerk for authentication

 Unit Test:
 Run "tofu plan" in both dev and prod environments - should show valid plan with no errors

 Human Test:
 Run "tofu apply" in dev environment and verify in AWS console:
-- Cognito User Pool exists with hosted UI configured.
-Yes, i see libre-cloud-dev in AWS console.
 - S3 bucket exists and is properly secured (no public access).
 Yes, i see libre-cloud-docs-dev-2aycu2ho
 - DynamoDB tables exist with correct schema
 - IAM roles have appropriate permissions